 - to maintain the safe and efficient function of a Minor utility installation; or - by or on behalf of a utility service provider to maintain or construct a utility installation in accordance with the written agreement of the Secretary to the Department of Environment, Land, Water and Planning (as constituted under Part 2 of the Conservation, Forests, and Lands Act 1987).

-Utility installation is defined in Clause 73.03 of local planning schemes, and includes land used to transmit, distribute or store power, including battery storage.
+Utility installation is defined in Clause 73.03 of local planning schemes, and includes land used to collect, treat, transmit, store, distribute or dispose water, storm or flood water, sewage, or sullage.